-The spinal cord is protected by the bones of the spine as it travels from the brain to lower back , with number of spinal nerve travelling across the spine to reach arms n legs .
+The spinal cord is protected by the bones of the spine as it travels from the brain to lower back, with a number of spinal nerve travelling across the spine to reach arms and legs.

-The nerves travel to the left and right of the spine through a space called an inter vertebral foramen.
+The nerves travel to the left and right of the spine through space called an intervertebral foramen.
 Either these nerves or the spine itself can be compressed by either further growth of bone, instability of the bone, or bulging or bursting of the disc ( disc prolapse ).